sciglio/starter-academic/content/post/getting-started/index.md

 ---
-title: Welcome to my PhD defense
+title: Quantum Optics and Quantum Information
-subtitle: Sept 3rd 2021, Kollectrom, MC2 Chalmers
+subtitle: Chalmers, FKA 173
 # Effects of the environment on quantum systems: decoherence, bound states and high impedance in superconducting circuits.

 # Summary for listings and search engines
-summary: I will defend my thesis **Effects of the environment on quantum systems**
+summary: Teaching assistent

 # I will defend my thesis **Effects of the environment on quantum systems: decoherence, bound states and high impedance in superconducting circuits** September the 3rd 2021.
 Everyone is welcome to attend.

 # Link this post with a project
-projects: []
+projects: [Teaching]

 # Date published
 date: "2020-12-13T00:00:00Z"